Brookwood Cemetery

 Brookwood Cemetery, also known as the London Necropolis, is a burial ground in Brookwood, Surrey, England.
 It is the largest cemetery in the United Kingdom and one of the largest in Europe.
 The cemetery is listed a Grade I site in the Register of Historic Parks and Gardens.

 History

 Background

-Brookwood Cemetery was conceived by the London Necropolis Company (LNC) in 1849 to house London's deceased, at a time when the capital was finding it difficult to accommodate its increasing population, of living and dead.
+Brookwood Cemetery was conceived by the London Necropolis Company (LNC) in 1849 to house London's deceased, at a time when the capital was finding it difficult to accommodate its increasing population, both living and dead.
 The cemetery is said to have been landscaped by architect William Tite, but this is disputed.

 In 1854, Brookwood was the largest cemetery in the world but it is no longer.
 Its initial owner being incorporated by Act of Parliament in 1852, Brookwood Cemetery (apart from its northern section, reserved for Nonconformists) was consecrated by Charles Sumner, Bishop of Winchester, on 7 November 1854.
 It was opened to the public on 13 November 1854 when the first burials took place.

+In 1857 actor John W. Anson acquired 1 acre of land there, the Actors' Acre, for the 'Dramatic, Equestrian and Musical Sick Fund Association' as a burial place for actors and their relatives.